 Fundraiser to feature The Ides of March

 JOLIET – The 2nd Annual Great Joliet Prison Break In will take place on Saturday, August 24, 2019 from 4pm – 11pm.
 The prison fundraiser will feature iconic Chicago band The Ides of March, as well as Hot Mess, Great Moments in Vinyl, and The Nikki Hill Band.
-Tickets are currently on sale for $35 per person (plus fees).
+Tickets are currently on sale for $40 per person (which includes Eventbrite fees).

 “The funds raised from this event are vital to help us improve the conditions of Old Joliet Prison and further opening it up for the entire world to see,” stated Greg Peerbolte, Executive Director of the Joliet Area Historical Museum.
 “There’s more of a story to be told, and through events like this, we are able to to raise the capital needed to make this a world-class site.”

 The Ides of March are best known for their April 1970 hit single, “Vehicle.”
 This became Warner Brothers fastest-selling single of all time.
 Other hits from the Chicago-based band include “L.A.
 Goodbye” and “You Wouldn’t Listen.”
 Lead singer Jim Peterik has penned numerous hits for The Ides of March and another group that he co-founded, Survivor.